BOBrown/boZhang.github.io/_pages/about.md

 <div style='font-size:14pt; text-align:justify; font-family:Georgia; margin-top: 50pt'>
   <div style='width: 95%; vertical-align: middle; margin-left: 3%'>
 He has published 40+ papers in top-tier international conferences and journals such as CVPR, ICLR, ICML, ACL, T-PAMI, TIP, and IJCV.
 He also actively contributes to the academic community as an AE or reviewer for leading conferences and journals.
-He led the development of the InternAgent/Intern-Discovery/3DTrans open-source project, which won the Waymo Challenge international competition and accumulated over 3k stars.
-He is currently exploring the fundamental nature of reasoning and innovation in large models, while striving to develop innovator-level agents.
+He led the development of the InternAgent/Intern-Discovery/3DTrans open-source project, which won the Waymo Challenge international competition, received coverage from several mainstream media outlets, and accumulated over 13,000 stars.
   </div>
 </div>